TUMMFE/Hardware/README.md

 # Hardware
+Control Board

+USB Connector: make sure to solder the SHLD pins correctly placement of X1: "WE-Marking" facing outwards of PCB

+Sensor Board

+placement of X1: "WE-Marking" facing outwards of PCB
 ## Description
 This repository contains hardware design files for a thumb acceleration sensor.
 We provide schematics and a PCB layout created with Altium designer.
 For the use with other software, PDFs are provided.